Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: SPROD

 In the third stage, we refine the group prototypes computed in Stage 2 to further reduce the remaining bias within them.
 Inspired by the reassignment step in K-means clustering, we first reassign samples within each class $\{z_i \mid y_i=c\}$ to either majority $\mathcal{S}_c^{\text{maj}}$ or minority groups $\{\mathcal{S}_{c \rightarrow m}^{\text{min}}\}_{m\neq c}$ based on their proximity to the corresponding prototypes ( $\mathbf{p}_c^{\text{corr}}$ for majority members and $\{\mathbf{p}_{c \rightarrow m}^{\text{misc}}\}_{m\neq c}$ for minority members).
 Following this reassignment, refined prototypes are computed as the mean of the updated group members:

-The refined prototypes $\mathbf{p}_c^{\text{maj}}$ and $\mathbf{p}_{c \rightarrow m}^{\text{min}}$, further enhance bias reduction by the proposed refitting process over unknown groups of each class.
+The refined prototypes $\mathbf{p}_c^{\text{maj}}$ and $\mathbf{p}_{c \rightarrow m}^{\text{min}}$, further reduce bias through the proposed refitting process.
 During classification and OOD detection, the query embedding $z_q$ is compared to all group-specific prototypes, and the final prediction is based on the nearest prototype, regardless of group type.
 This multiple-prototype approach reduces the likelihood of OOD samples being erroneously classified due to shared spurious attributes with any single prototype (see part \uppercase\expandafter{\romannumeral 3 } of Figure~\ref{fig:method:overview}).
-For each sample, OOD score is simply calculated based on the distance to the nearest group prototype.
-The overall procedure of our prototypical-based OOD detection method is outlined in the Algorithm~\ref{alg:prototypical_ood}.
+For each sample, the OOD score is simply calculated based on the distance to the nearest group prototype.

+The overall procedure of our prototype refinement strategy is outlined in Algorithm~\ref{alg:prototypical_ood} and a theoretical justification of how the proposed procedure mitigates spurious bias is provided in Appendix~\ref{sec:theory}.